 Mr. Fernandez is fluent in Spanish.

-- Various financial institutions in the closing of mortgage loans aggregating several billion dollars originated for sale in connection with issuances of commercial mortgage-backed securities (CMBS), including the refinancing of an office building in the Watergate complex and the refinancing of the La Playa Resort in Naples, Florida.
+- Various financial institutions in the closing of hundreds of mortgage loans with principal amounts aggregating tens of billions of dollars originated involving issuances of commercial mortgage-backed securities (CMBS), including the refinancing of trophy assets such as an office building in the Watergate complex and the La Playa Resort in Naples, Florida.

 - A joint venture between an opportunity fund and Crescent Resources in the acquisition of the Miami Center, as well as a $170 million refinancing of the property with UBS.